Para leer esta hoja informativa en español, haga clic aquí.

 - Have you noticed any blood after sex or between periods?

-- What other drugs and medications are you taking (including your HIV drugs)?
+- What other drugs and medications are you taking (including HIV drugs or gender-affirming hormone therapy)?
 For each drug, be sure to write down the name, dose, amount you take (number of pills or drops, amount of liquid), and when you take it.
 If you are not sure about your list or you are running late, put all your medications in a bag and bring them to your appointment so your provider can see exactly what you are taking.
 Make sure you also tell your provider about any other treatments or remedies you are taking – over-the-counter medications, herbal supplements, vitamins, teas, etc.

 Preparing your questions